 And in 2010, with Chris Saucedo, he founded SaucedoChavez, P.C.
 He continues to be a leader in the insurance industry as an expert consultant, regulatory and licensing specialist, and litigator.
 And his ability to navigate the complexities and uniqueness of New Mexico government is unparalleled.
 So he also provides government affairs and lobbying services for an array of companies and industries.
 Just this past legislative session, he assisted cannabis clients in navigating and ultimately passing the Cannabis Regulation Act.

 But his true passion is serving his community.
-Although his list of public service is lengthy, some of his current activities are particularly noteworthy.
-Mo leads the Jaramillo Summer Clerkship Program, which seeks to provide students of diverse backgrounds an opportunity to clerk in coveted legal settings.
-He also teaches a course on government affairs and lobbying at the UNM School of Law.
+His list of public service is lengthy, and he historically led the Jaramillo Summer Clerkship Program, which seeks to provide students of diverse backgrounds an opportunity to clerk in coveted legal settings, and taught a course on government affairs and lobbying, at the UNM School of Law.

 With all he does, he appreciates most the time he spends with his wife, Allison, and their young son and daughter.